Zaid-Ajaj/the-elmish-book/chapters/dev-flow/styling-with-sass.md

 # Styling With Sass

-In Elmish applications, we can add stying to our applications by simply customizing the `style` property of individual UI elements.
-This is called *inline-stying*.
+In Elmish applications, we can add styling to our applications by simply customizing the `style` property of individual UI elements.
+This is called *inline-styling*.
 Another way to use styles is to write CSS files and include them in the `index.html` file.
 I think that if you are writing your application styling from scratch, that inline-styling would be the way to go because the API is nice to work with and you have the power of all the F# language to do all kinds of manipulations and transformations required for the styles.

 However, chances are you will not write inline styles from scratch for the entire application.
-You will either be using some kind of CSS framework like Bulma or React library like AntDesign that has predefined styles or the designers on your team prefere to write the styling in a language that they are most familiar with: old-school CSS.
+You will either be using some kind of CSS framework like Bulma or React library like AntDesign that has predefined styles or the designers on your team prefer to write the styling in a language that they are most familiar with: old-school CSS.

 The CSS language has been around for quite sometime now.
 Nowadays, there are better tools to build the styling of an application.
 One such tool is the [Sass](https://sass-lang.com/) language: A modern *superset* of CSS that allows developers to build modular and maintainable style sheets for an application.